 - Practice using problem-solving strategies in social situations, such as dealing with gossip; resisting impulses to cheat, steal or lie; or dealing with peer pressure.

-- Demonstrate calming -down techniques and anger management strategies in a variety of situations, including resisting revenge and dealing with consequences.
+- Demonstrate self-regulation techniques and anger management strategies in a variety of situations, including resisting revenge and dealing with consequences.

 - Identify ways to access help or support when needed from trusted adults, including when on the Internet.